Mycena multiplicata: Microscopic characteristics

-The spores are ellipsoid, thin-walled, smooth, colorless, amyloid, and measure 8–9.5 by 4 µm.
-The basidia (spore-bearing cells) are 24–31 by 6.5–7.5 µm, club-shaped, four-spored, and have clamps at the basal septa.
-The cheilocystidia (cystidia on the gill edge) are abundant, pear-shaped to broadly club-shaped, and measure 17–28 by 11–20 µm.
-They are covered with a few to numerous excrescences (outgrowths) that are 2–18 by 1–3 µm, colorless, and thin-walled.
+The spores are ellipsoid, thin-walled, smooth, colorless, amyloid, and measure 8–9.5 by 4 μm.
+The basidia (spore-bearing cells) are 24–31 by 6.5–7.5 μm, club-shaped, four-spored, and have clamps at the basal septa.
+The cheilocystidia (cystidia on the gill edge) are abundant, pear-shaped to broadly club-shaped, and measure 17–28 by 11–20 μm.
+They are covered with a few to numerous excrescences (outgrowths) that are 2–18 by 1–3 μm, colorless, and thin-walled.
 The excrescences are unevenly spaced, simple to somewhat branched, cylindrical, and straight or curved.
 There are no pleurocystidia (cystidia on the gill face) in this species.
-The hymenophoral (gill-producing) tissue is made of thin-walled hyphae that are 7–20 µm wide, cylindrical (but often inflated), smooth, hyaline (translucent), and dextrinoid (staining reddish to reddish-brown in Melzer's reagent).
-The cap cuticle is made of parallel, bent-over hyphae that are 3–5 µm wide, cylindrical, and covered with simple to highly branched colorless diverticulae that have thin walls.
-The layer of hyphae underneath the cap cuticle have a parallel arrangement, and are hyaline and dextrinoid, and made of short and inflated cells that are up to 52 µm wide.
-The stem cuticle is made of parallel, bent-over hyphae that are 2–10 µm wide, cylindrical, diverticulate, colorless or pale violet, dextrinoid, and thin-walled.
-The caulocystidia (cystidia on the stem) are 2–6 µm wide, and otherwise similar in appearance to the cheilocystidia.
-The stem tissue is made of longitudinally arranged, cylindrical hyphae measuring 5–13 µm wide that are smooth, hyaline, and dextrinoid.
+The hymenophoral (gill-producing) tissue is made of thin-walled hyphae that are 7–20 μm wide, cylindrical (but often inflated), smooth, hyaline (translucent), and dextrinoid (staining reddish to reddish-brown in Melzer's reagent).
+The cap cuticle is made of parallel, bent-over hyphae that are 3–5 μm wide, cylindrical, and covered with simple to highly branched colorless diverticulae that have thin walls.
+The layer of hyphae underneath the cap cuticle have a parallel arrangement, and are hyaline and dextrinoid, and made of short and inflated cells that are up to 52 μm wide.
+The stem cuticle is made of parallel, bent-over hyphae that are 2–10 μm wide, cylindrical, diverticulate, colorless or pale violet, dextrinoid, and thin-walled.
+The caulocystidia (cystidia on the stem) are 2–6 μm wide, and otherwise similar in appearance to the cheilocystidia.
+The stem tissue is made of longitudinally arranged, cylindrical hyphae measuring 5–13 μm wide that are smooth, hyaline, and dextrinoid.
 Clamp connections are present in the cap cuticle and flesh, and at the septa at the base of the basidia.

 Similar species

 Within the section Mycena, M. multiplicata is similar to the Malaysian species M. obcalyx in having a grayish-white cap, lobed cheilocystidia with finger-like outgrowths, and a lignicolous habitat.
-M. obcalyx may be distinguished by forming much smaller fruit bodies (with caps 2–4 mm wide) with subdecurrent gills, a pruinose, hyaline white stem, and broadly ellipsoid spores.
+M. obcalyx may be distinguished by forming much smaller fruit bodies (with caps 2–4 mm wide) with subdecurrent gills, a pruinose (dusty-looking), hyaline (glassy) white stem, and broadly ellipsoid spores.